richardgiddings/simple_api_app/README.md

 - Add/Edit/Delete of tasks using front-end via http://127.0.0.1:8000/simpleapi/
 - Add/Edit/Delete of status and tasks using rest api via http://127.0.0.1:8000/api/
+- Datetime picker for entering the due date
+- Pagination for the list of tasks

 ## Requirements